-4. So I'm interested in getting started, what happens next?
+So I'm interested in getting started, what happens next?

-When you contact us (see below) we will schedule a time to meet you at your facility.
+When you contact me, I will schedule a time to meet you at your facility.
 You should probably have HR representation, an operations person, and someone from management with the authority to approve the program involved in the meeting.